 Available for the Spring and Fall 2014 semesters, Massey offers TEAN specific scholarships up to the value of NZ$1,000 / semester.
 Final determination is made by TEAN.
-All students who apply through TEAN for the University of Canterbury for Spring 2014 will automatically be considered.
+All students who apply through TEAN for Massey University for Spring 2014 will automatically be considered.

 University of New South Wales Scholarships (Australia)

 Available for Spring 2014, the University of New South Wales offers TEAN specific scholarships up to the value of AU$5,000.
 Final determination is made by TEAN.
 All students who apply through TEAN for the University of New South Wales for Spring 2014 will automatically be considered.

 The University of New South Wales also offers need-based scholarships for qualified students from Europe or North America spending a full semester at the university.
 For more information and application materials, please visit the UNSW study abroad scholarships webpage.